ByteWhite1x1/PatchGuardResearch/README.md

 # PatchGuardResearch
 Bypassing kernel patch protection runtime.

 As I wrote in the article.
-This is a dynamic PatchGuars bypass for Windows 10 Pro 22H2.
+This is a dynamic PatchGuard bypass for Windows 10 Pro 22H2.
 The majority of AV's did not detected the bypass.
 Therefore, the source code of the driver is not publicly disclosed.

 Tools used: